Matteo Maffei

 • Cross-Layer Deanonymization Methods in the Lightning Protocol

 Romiti, M., Victor, F., Moreno-Sanchez, P., Nordholt, P. S., Haslhofer, B., & Maffei, M. (2021).
 Cross-Layer Deanonymization Methods in the Lightning Protocol.
-In Lecture Notes in Computer Science.
-Springer Verlag, Austria.
+In Financial Cryptography and Data Security 25th International Conference, FC 2021, Virtual Event, March 1–5, 2021, Revised Selected Papers, Part I. Springer Verlag, Austria.
 Springer LNCS.

 Abstract